elmindreda/displaydump/README.md

-# Idiosyncratic Win32 monitor information dumper
+# Idiosyncratic Win32 monitor and display information dumper

 ## About